- What's New

 in the upper left corner of the page and choose Databases > Relational Database Service.

-- On the Instances page, click the target DB instance.
+- On the Instances page, click the target instance name to go to the Basic Information page.

 - In the navigation pane on the left, choose Database Proxy.